ST PAUL, Minn. — The Minnesota Department of Health (MDH) reported 513 newly confirmed COVID-19 cases on Tuesday.

-MDH says another two Minnesotans have died of complications from the virus during the past day, bringing the total number of fatalities in the state to 1,504.
+MDH says 10 Minnesotans have died of complications from the virus during the past day, bringing the total number of fatalities in the state to 1,979.

-Minnesota hospitals are currently treating 247 patients for the coronavirus, with 114 of them dealing with symptoms serious enough to require care in the ICU.
+Minnesota hospitals are currently treating 290 patients for COVID-19, with 136 of them dealing with symptoms serious enough to require care in the ICU.

-Of those who have tested positive, people between the ages of 20-29 account for the most cases with 9,831 cases and two deaths, and those ages 30-39 follow with 8,106 cases and 11 deaths.
-Those between 80 and 89 years old account for the highest number of fatalities in one age group, at 513, out of 1,656 confirmed cases.
+Of those who have tested positive, people between the ages of 20-24 account for the most cases with 12,569 cases and one death, and those ages 25-29 follow with 9,046 cases and three deaths.
+Those between 85 and 89 years old account for the highest number of fatalities in one age group at 337 out of 1,228 confirmed cases.

 MDH has prioritized testing for people in congregate care, hospitalized patients and health care workers, which may impact the scale of those numbers.
-However, now MDH is urging anyone who is symptomatic to be tested, along with anyone who attended recent protests or gatherings, even if they're not symptomatic.
+However, now MDH is urging anyone who is symptomatic to be tested.
 Testing locations can be found online.

 The Minnesota Department of Health has said repeatedly that the number of lab-confirmed cases is only the "tip of the iceberg" when it comes to the true number of COVID-19 cases in the state.